fastify/fastify/docs/Guides/Recommendations.md

 See [Node's Event Loop From the Inside Out ](https://www.youtube.com/watch?v=P9csgxBgaZ8) to understand the workings of Node.js in greater detail and make a better determination about what your specific application needs.

+## Running Multiple Instances
+<a id="multiple"></a>

+There are several use-cases where running multiple Fastify apps on the same server might be considered.
+A common example would be exposing metrics endpoints on a separate port, to prevent public access, when using a reverse proxy or an ingress firewall is not an option.

+It is perfectly fine to spin up several Fastify instances within the same Node.js process and run them concurrently, even in high load systems.
+Each Fastify instance only generates as much load as the traffic it receives, plus the memory used for that Fastify instance.